YosysHQ/picorv32/README.md

 Another simple test firmware that runs the Dhrystone benchmark.

+#### picosoc/

+A simple example SoC using PicoRV32 that can execute code directly from a memory mapped SPI flash.

 #### scripts/

 Various scripts and examples for different (synthesis) tools and hardware architectures.